Cherium/HospitalManagement/README.md

 7. Right click the project -> refresh
 8. Click Run in Eclipse and the GUI should load.

-## Functionality

-In its current iteration, the program can run various GUI windows for most of the roles required.
-The login page allows for account credential verifcation and new patient account creation, that all checks against an existing, imported, database.

-The Doctor portal page allows for viewing various GUI elements as well as a functioning combobox that displays the assigned nurses of the doctor to the user.
-The Doctor can view the list of patients assigned to them, including detailed patient history, which is imported from an existing database.
-The Doctor can also append notes to a patients file and save those changes, which then sync with the database.

-The Admin portal allows for the creation of new doctors, including setting up all their required attributes.
-It also allows allows for the creation of patients, as well as the deletion of any user based on their username.
-The admin portal can also create new departments for the hospital.
-All changes are integrated with the database.

-The patient portal allows the user to view their personal information.
-It also allows them to edit their information.
-The patient can change their passwords as well.
-This change is synced with the database and takes effect immediately.

-The remaining portals have assigned portals, however the portals only display name information for that set user.

 ## Built With